Workday/canvas-kit/modules/fonts/react/README.md

 ## Usage

 Canvas Kit components uses the CSS-in-JS library [emotion](https://emotion.sh) for styling.
-So the preferred method for adding fonts to a project is to use the library's `injectGlobal` method.
+So the preferred method for adding fonts to a project is to use the library's `Global` component.
 It will apply emotion styles globally to your project.
 If you're using Canvas Kit components already, you should have emotion added to your project.
 If not, start by adding it as a dependency:

 ```sh
 yarn add emotion